HuiyingZz/NDDPlus/NDD+.md

 The same Mining stats as above.

-*Adrenaline* speed ups the clear stage a viable bit and the knockback from *Eruption* sometimes helps you get less hit.
+*Adrenaline* speed ups the clear stage and the knockback from *Eruption* sometimes helps you get less hit.
+Works better when you are using Agi BiS set.

 The same as Ocean's Bounty.